 His iconic franchises, like “Gremlins” and “Jurassic Park,” have seamlessly transitioned into the animated realm under his guidance with Gremlins: Secrets of the Mogwai and Jurrassic World: Camp Cretaceous.

 However, it’s the revival of “Animaniacs” that truly exemplifies Spielberg’s indelible mark.
 Showrunner Wellesley Wild, under Spielberg’s mentorship as an executive producer, successfully preserved the original series’s bi-level humor while infusing timely political satire.
-This adept fusion not only resonated with younger audiences but also captivated the hearts of nostalgic parents, solidifying Spielberg’s ongoing influence in shaping the landscape
+This adept fusion not only resonated with younger audiences but also captivated the hearts of nostalgic parents, solidifying Spielberg’s ongoing influence in shaping the landscape of animated entertainment.

-The 5th Indiana Jones: Dial of Destiny
+The 5th Indiana Jones: THE DIAL OF DESTINY

 2023